 Degenerative disc disease in the spine is basically wear and tear of the discs.
 As we get older, the water, the hydration within the discs tends to leave and you end up with a drier disc.

 Now, degenerative discs don't necessarily cause any pain.
-It is very common to get an MRI and see degenerative discs that are totally asymptomatic.
-When discs cause pain, it is because there is a tear inside of the disc and the inflammatory proteins on the inside of the disc have oozed out.
-The proteins are irritating the outer third and the crust of the disc where there are nerve fibers.
+It’s very common to get an MRI and see degenerative discs that are totally asymptomatic.
+When discs cause pain, it’s because there’s a tear inside of the disc and the inflammatory proteins on the inside of the disc have oozed out and they’re irritating the outer third of the crust of the disc where there are nerve fibers.

 When degenerative disc disease is causing axial lower back pain, the treatment approach generally focuses on taking away the inflammation from around the disc and stretching and strengthening the appropriate muscles through exercise, through physical therapy, to help take the pressure off of the disc so that the pain doesn't return.
 Often that starts with exercise, with physical therapy, with stretching and strengthening, and getting all the mechanics right with posture to unload the spine to take the pressure off to allow the disc to, essentially, heal.

-When symptoms are persistent despite these exercise/physical therapy modalities, or if the pain is getting in the way of a person actually participating with the exercises, then there are other modalities, such as injections, to help take away the inflammation from around the disc, typically through an epidural steroid injection.
+When symptoms are persistent despite these exercise physical therapy modalities, or if the pain is getting in the way of a person actually participating with the exercises, then there are other modalities, such as injections, to help take away the inflammation from around the disc, typically through an epidural steroid injection.